dzackgarza/Research/Notes/PostnikovTowers.md

 We start with a very general problem: suppose we are given a pointed topological space $(X, x_0)$ and wish to compute the graded group structure of the homotopy groups
 $\pi_*(X) \da \bigoplus_{j=1}^\infty \pi(X; x_0)$.
-Although the homotopy groups themselves are not a complete invariant of $X$ -- that is, we can generally construct spaces that are homotopy-equivalent to $X$ but not homeomorphic -- this will get us partially there.
+Although the homotopy groups themselves are not a *complete* invariant of the topological type of $X$ -- that is, we can generally construct spaces $X'$ that are homotopy-equivalent to $X$ but not *homeomorphic* to $X$ -- this will provide partial information.
 Moreover, in this process we will determine what extra information is needed to in fact obtain a *complete* set of invariants for $X$.

 The very first thing we'll do is replace $X$ with a CW complex that is homotopy-equivalent to $X$.
 By